These free M & M Word Problems will help your child practice adding and subtracting within 20 by working with 10 frames, number lines, and equations.

 How to Use

-Next, the student moves unto number lines.
+Next, the student moves to number lines.
 On the word problems I have designed for kindergartners, the numbers are already written in.
 These number lines are blank though.
-This forces child to really think through the problem and decide where they have to start for the number line to work…especially when subtraction is involved.
-For this example the child started at 8 (one before the nine they knew they needed to start with.)
+This forces children to really think through the problem and decide where they have to start for the number line to work…especially when subtraction is involved.
+For this example, the child started at 8 (one before the nine they knew they needed to start with.)
 They then put a dot at the nine and moved up six spaces to get to 15!

 Finally, the children write the equation.
 If they have done the number line and the ten frames correctly, this part is easy.
 They simply look at where they started on the number line, decide whether they added or subtracted, figure out how many spaces they moved, and where they ended up.
 Now they can easily see that 9 + 6 = 15

-These M & M word problems are a fun place to start when introducing word problems.
-Being able to use candy adds excitement and the ten frames and number lines help children visual the word problems.
+These M & M-word problems are a fun place to start when introducing word problems.
+Being able to use candy adds excitement and the ten frames and number lines help children visualize the word problems.